-- 16.1 The governance of the NZOC and the exercise of all powers of the NZOC (except those that are restricted by this Constitution) are delegated without further restriction, to be undertaken by the Board.
-Such powers may also be delegated by the Board to such other persons as it determines. - 16.2 The Board shall comprise the following persons: - a. the President (who unless otherwise agreed with the Board is to chair the Board); - b. five (5) other members;

-(collectively referred to as the "Elected Board Members"); and

-- c. one (1) member from the Athletes Commission (referred to as the "AC Board Member"); and - d. any IOC Member(s), or if there is no IOC Member then at the invitation of the Board (and on such terms as specified by the Board) a member of an IOC Commission (and in each case such person(s) must be domiciled in New Zealand or have New Zealand as their main centre of interests) (referred to as an "IOC Board Member"); and may comprise:
+- 16.1 The operation and affairs of the NZOC must be managed by or under the direction or supervision of the Board the governance of the NZOC and the exercise of the capacity, rights, powers and privileges of the NZOC (except those that are restricted by this Constitution) are delegated without further restriction to be undertaken by the Board, in furtherance of the Objects and in all other respects in accordance with this Constitution.
+Such capacity, rights, powers and privileges may also be delegated by the Board to such other persons as it determines. - 16.2 The Board shall comprise the following persons: - a. the President; and - b. five (5) other members,(collectively referred to as the "Elected Board Members"); and - c. one (1) member from the Athletes' Commission (referred to as the "AC Board Member"); and - d. any IOC Member(s), or if there is no IOC Member then at the invitation of the Board (and on such terms as specified by the Board) a member of an IOC Commission (and in each case such person(s) must be domiciled in New Zealand or have New Zealand as their main centre of interests) (referred to as an "IOC Board Member");

+and may also comprise: